My name is Kavey and I’m a recovering magazine addict.

 - Entry instructions form part of the terms and conditions.

 - Where prizes are to be provided by a third party, Kavey Eats accepts no responsibility for the acts or defaults of that third party.

-- The prizes are offered and provided by Simply Cook.
+- The prize is offered and provided by Readly UK.

-- The prizes cannot be redeemed for a cash value.
+- The prize cannot be redeemed for a cash value.

 - One blog entry per person only.
 One Twitter entry per person only.
 You may enter both ways but you do not have to do so for each individual entry to be valid.

 - For Twitter entries, winners must be following @Kavey at the time of notification.
 Blog comment entries must provide a valid email address for contact.

 - The winners will be notified by email or Twitter so please make sure you check relevant accounts for the notification message.